 Bluehost offers different reseller plans, through Reseller Club.
 All come with support for unlimited websites and cPanel accounts.

 (SiteGround is the only other host endorsed by WordPress.
-They are known for great customer service and comes with one-click install for WordPress.)
+They are known for great customer service and comes with a one-click install for WordPress.)

 The shared hosting plans from Bluehost and Dreamhost come with WordPress pre-installed.
 DreamHost is a bit cheaper than Bluehost.
 DreamHost’s Managed WordPress plans start at $16.95/month and Bluehost’s start at $19.95/month.